Sore (band): 2004—2005: Early years and Centralismo debut album

 In 2004 and early 2005, Sore contributed two songs in a couple of compilation albums.
 The first one was in a compilation album of Jakarta’s indie scene called JKRT: SKRG (an abbreviation of "Jakarta, Sekarang" which translates to "Jakarta, Now").
 The album was released by Aksara Records.
 Another one was an original motion picture soundtrack of Janji Joni.
 The album was also released by Aksara Records.

-SORE finally released their full-length debut album Centralismo in 2005.
-The album title itself refer to the word "central", which in this case refer to Central Jakarta, where the most band members grew up.
-The music varied greatly from track to track as each member contributed lead singing and song-writing in this album.
-Their vintage instrumentation, like the use of vibraphones, mellotron, and horn section is reminiscent of popular music in the 1950s, 1960s, and 1970s.
+SORE finally released their full-length debut album, Centralismo, in 2005.
+The album title itself refers to the word "central", which in this case refers to Central Jakarta, where the majority of band members grew up.
+The music varied greatly from track to track, as each member contributed lead singing and songwriting to this album.
+Their vintage instrumentation, like the use of vibraphones, mellotrons, and horn sections is reminiscent of popular music in the 1950s, 1960s, and 1970s.

 The first album was praised by Time Magazine Asia as "One of Five Asian Albums Worth Buying", and Rolling Stone Indonesia magazine ranked it the 40th in "150 Greatest Indonesian Albums of All Time".
-The fifth single, "No Fruits for Today", also ranked as one of 150 Greatest Indonesian Albums of All Time.
+The fifth single, "No Fruits for Today", also ranked as one of "150 Greatest Indonesian Songs of All Time".